cjensen2000/GSE-580-project/code/README.txt

 lstatus			int			variable that takes the value 1 if employed, 2 if unemployed, and 3 if not in the labor force.
-We made a new variable that’s 1 if employed, 0 otherwise. subnatid_1		character		variable that has the name of the state or territory the individual is from. wage_no_compen		int			The wage an individual was last paid whours			int			The number of hours worked by an individual in the last wee
+We made a new variable that’s 1 if employed, 0 otherwise. subnatid_1		character		variable that has the name of the state or territory the individual is from. wage_no_compen		int			The wage an individual was last paid whours			int			The number of hours worked by an individual in the last week